Business.gov.nl

 Filing a dividend tax return

 The company that pays the dividend must file the return for dividend tax.
 For this, they have to use the Dividend tax return form (Aangifte dividendbelasting, in Dutch).
-They must file their return within one month of the dividend being issued.
+They must file their return within 1 month of the dividend being issued.
 On the return, they enter the amount of tax that the company deducted from the dividends issued.

 Dividend tax rate